sile-typesetter/sile/documentation/c13-markdown.md

 digits, roman numbers or letters (in upper or lower case).
 The end delimiter, besides the standard period, can also be a closing parenthesis.

- B. This list use uppercase letters and starts at 2.
-Er... at "B", that is.
+ b.
+This list uses lowercase letters and starts at 2.
+Er... at "b", that is.
      i) Roman number...
      i) ... followed by a right parenthesis rather than a period.